mdeslippe/easy-tracker/server/README.md

 The standard cargo testing utility is used for testing.

-Smaller unit tests (especially ones that use internal / private functions) should be written in a sub module within the file they are testing.
-The sub module should be called `tests` and must have the following attribute: `#[cfg(test)]`.
-This attribute allows the module to be picked up by the `cargo test` command, and ensures the test cases will not be compiled into the binary when building the project.
+All tests should be written in a new file called `tests.rs`.
+The new file must be declared in the module of the code it is testing, if it is not, the `cargo test` command will not detect it.
+Make sure to give test modules the `#[cfg(test)]` attribute; this will allow the module to be picked up by the `cargo test` command, and ensures the test cases will not be compiled into the binary when building the project.

-Larger integration tests should be written in a new file called `tests.rs`.
-The new file must be declared in it's parent module, if it is not, the `cargo test` command will not detect it.
-Make sure when declaring the module, you give it the `#[cfg(test)]` attribute as previously explained.

 It is recommended that test cases are ran on a single thread, this can be achieved by using the following command: `cargo test -- --test-threads 1`.
-If multiple threads are used, deadlocks may occur in the database.
-Deadlocks are a normal thing to occur, and actual code should check for them, but tests do not need to.
+If multiple threads are used, deadlocks may occur in the database; deadlocks are a normal thing to occur, and actual code should check for them, but tests do not need to.

 ## Password Hashing

 The [Argon2id v19](https://en.wikipedia.org/wiki/Argon2) password hashing algorithm is used to hash user passwords.

 ## User Authentication

 [JSON Web Tokens (JWT)](https://www.rfc-editor.org/rfc/rfc7519) are used for request authentication after users have logged in.
 As stated in the RFC, JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

 The server is configured to use the RS256 algorithm to sign and verify tokens.
 RS256 is an asymmetric algorithm that uses a private key to sign tokens, and a public key to verify the signature.

 ## Dependencies